TSAI-EVA8/highReceptiveFields/README.md

 ```

 We can see that the max lr of 0.041 was achieved in the 6th epoch
+We got a final test accuracy of **89.25%** after 24 epochs which is a little short of 90% requirement.

 ## Accuracy & loss plots